 Starting in Zinal, the trail travels up the Zinal Valley along La Navisence River with fine view of Besso rising to the east.
-Near the Petite Mountet hut the trail crosses the La Navisence to the east side of the valley and then the Torrent de l’Arpitetta to the north side of the Arpitetta Valley.
+Near the Petite Mountet hut the trail crosses the La Navisence to the east side of the Zinal Valley and then crosses the Torrent de l’Arpitetta to the north side of the Arpitetta Valley.

 Beyond the lake the trail climbs up the north side of the valley on moderate to very steep grades beneath the south facing flanks of the Pointe d’Arpitetta.
-A final steep climb through rocky meadows leads to the hut with stunning panoramic views of the cirque towering above the head of the valley.
-From the hut’s terrace and nearby meadows hikers can laze in the sun and take in the magnificent views of the Weisshorn soaring above the head of the valley to the east.
+A final steep climb through rocky meadows leads to the hut with stunning panoramic views of the Weisshorn and nearby peaks forming the splendid cirque towering above the head of the valley.
 The massive Moming glacier tumbles down the flanks of the peaks to the south.
 The amphitheater is bookended by Besso to the southwest and the Pointe d’Arpitetta to the northwest.

 This is a long, strenuous hike best undertaken by hikers who are well acclimated and fit.
 The hike can be extended by returning to Zinal via Roc de la Vache.